oracle/nosql-python-sdk/README-DEV.rst

 server-downloads.html>`_ to download the on-premise product and proxy server.

 Tests and examples have settings that can be changed based on environment.
-Test settings are in test/parameters.py.
+Test settings are in test/config*.py.
 Refer to the comments in the tests and examples for details.
-The default values will use a Cloud Simulator instance that is running on its default settings of localhost:8080.
+The default test/config.py and test/config_cloudsim.py will use a Cloud Simulator instance that is running on its default settings of localhost:8080, config_cloudsim.py is a backup of config.py, when config.py is overwritten by other config*.py, the default config.py of Cloud Simulator is back up in config_cloudsim.py.

 All tests require that your PYTHONPATH be set to the development tree: